Taking the Lead: The Impetus and Infrastructure of Supplier Diversity

 Three factors have played a critical role in this diversity disconnect:

-- Lacking visibility — In many cases, Business Spend Management (BSM) and inventory systems haven't kept pace with the increasing volume and variety of supplier data, which, in turn, has left companies with limited visibility into supplier sources.
+- Lacking visibility — In many cases, Business Spend Management (BSM) and inventory management optimization systems haven't kept pace with the increasing volume and variety of supplier data, which, in turn, has left companies with limited visibility into supplier sources.

 - Increasing costs — As noted by Epstein, cost savings and efficiencies have been top-of-mind for many executives over the last five-to-10 years, often at the expense of innovation.
 While she notes that individual leaders might prioritize a diversity initiative, "it doesn't outlast them when they leave an organization."